GoogleContainerTools/distroless/deb_loader/README.md

 )
 ```

-Now run `bazel-bin/tools/update_workspace/update_workspace` and the helper tool will fetch the relevant files from the mirror(s), parse BUILD files for `docker_build` rules and add the data for missing packages at the respective `deb_packages` rule.
+Now run `bazel run update_workspace` (similar to the `gazelle` tool used by the golang Bazel rules) and the helper tool will fetch the relevant files from the mirror(s), parse BUILD files for `docker_build` rules and add the data for missing packages at the respective `deb_packages` rule.
 It uses the `buildifier` and `buildozer` tools from [https://github.com/bazelbuild/buildtools](https://github.com/bazelbuild/buildtools), which need to be available on your $PATH.

 It will also update any existing packages to either the most recent version available on the mirror or a version you specified in the package name (`package=version`).
 The string `latest` is also supported if you want to use version pinning.

-In the future it'll also be possible to just run `bazel run //:update_workspace`, similar to the `gazelle` tool.

 # Reference